Mardekaar/RefindPlus/README-Dev.md

 Significant visible implementation differences vis-a-vis the upstream base are:
 - **UEFI Secure Boot:** RefindPlus binaries are currently not signed for secure boot support and do not include the `Secure Boot Advanced Targeting (SBAT)` sections required by Shim v15.3/newer.
   - > The process [outlined here](https://www.rodsbooks.com/refind/secureboot.html#installation) for signing self built upstream binaries can be followed to enable suport.
-  - > An adaptation of the process for RefindPlus is [provided here](https://github.com/dakanji/RefindPlus/discussions/190#discussioncomment-10130431).
+  - > An adaptation of the process for RefindPlus is [provided here](https://github.com/RefindPlusRepo/RefindPlus/discussions/190#discussioncomment-10130431).
 Modify for newer releases as required.
   - > Refer to [this summation](https://forum.manjaro.org/t/howto-enable-secure-boot-with-refind/121403/6) for futher insight.
 - **GZipped Loaders:** RefindPlus only provides stub support for handling GZipped loaders as this is largely only relevant for units on the ARM architecture.
   - > This stub support is only used for debug logging in RefindPlus and can be activated using the same `support_gzipped_loaders` configuration token as upstream.
 - **Screenshots:** These are saved in the PNG format with a significantly smaller file size.
-  - > Additionally, the file naming is different and the files are always saved to the same ESP as the RefindPlus efi file.
+  - > Additionally, the file naming is different and files are always saved to the same ESP RefindPlus.
 - **UI Flags:** RefindPlus requires that any desired previously set `hideui` configuration token options are explicitly defined in supplementary/theme configuration files; as whenever the token is found in such files, the token setting is reset by RefindPlus to the specified option(s).
 The upstream implementation effectively adds new settings to any previously existing ones for this configuration token instead.
-  - > The RefindPlus implementation maintains consistency with how other configuration tokens are handled.
+  - > RefindPlus maintains consistency with how other configuration tokens are handled.
 - **UI Scaling:** WQHD monitors are correctly determined not to be HiDPI monitors and UI elements are not scaled up on such monitors when the RefindPlus-specific `scale_ui` configuration token is set to automatically detect the screen resolution.
 RefindPlus also takes vertically orientated screens into account and additionally scales UI elements down when low resolution screens (less than 1025px on the longest edge) are detected.
   - > Additionally, UI elements on extremely high resultion screens (greater than 5999px on the longest edge) receive a `4X scaling` as opposed to the `2X scaling` applied for standard HiDPI screens.
 - **Loader Icons:** RefindPlus prefers `os_windows` and `boot_windows` icon files, if present, over `os_win` and `boot_win` and the `win8` variants.
 Separately, RefindPlus defaults to preferring generic icons for loaders ahead of the slower to load custom icons where possible.
 The upstream icon search implementation involves only loading such icons after a search for custom icons has not turned anything up.